 Email: apokle at cs.cmu.edu

-I'm a fourth year PhD student working on diffusion models and deep equilibrium models.
+I'm a fifth year PhD student working on diffusion models and deep equilibrium models.
 In my free time I love to do indoor gardening, painting, and walking around in Schenley park.
 PhD can be tough and taxing.
 I am happy to chat about anything---mental health, work-life balance, switching research directions, switching advisors, etc.